lrebelo/Notes/Puppet/basic_install.md

 > sudo service puppetserver start

-Depending on the hardware you're running the master, you might want to change the memory allocation; do so by changing /etc/default/puppetserver on the line that reads
+Depending on the hardware you're running the master, you might want to change the memory allocation.
+Do so by changing **/etc/default/puppetserver** on the line that reads

-> Modify this if you'd like to change the memory allocation, enable JMX, etc JAVA_ARGS="-Xms2g -Xmx2g -XX:MaxPermSize=256m" ( the 2g stands fro 2gb; change it accordignly where 512m will be 512Mb and so on ).
+Modify this if you'd like to change the memory allocation, enable JMX, etc *JAVA_ARGS="-Xms2g -Xmx2g -XX:MaxPermSize=256m"* ( the 2g stands fro 2gb; change it accordignly where 512m will be 512Mb and so on ).
-> Start the service with sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true.
+Start the service with
+> sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true.

 ###Install an agent.
 Define the hostname in **/etc/hosts** and **/etc/hostname** ( for example puppet-agent ) unless previously defined.